![]() deutsches Glossar |

 A block system that works without

-exchanging a token between the control apparatus and the train engineer.
+exchanging a token between the control apparatus and the train driver.

 TORPEDO

-An explosive signaling device, placed on the railhead and detonated by a passing vehicle.
+An explosive signalling device, placed on the railhead and detonated by a passing vehicle.

 TOWER